 Steps in a Florida Medical Malpractice Claim

 Because these cases often involve complex medical issues, there are special rules for medical malpractice claims in Florida.
+In cases of wrongful death, families are legally entitled to seek compensation for their loss due to negligence or abuse.
 These rules include some legal requirements you and your attorney must meet before you can file a lawsuit.
 Here are the steps in a typical Florida malpractice claim:

 Florida Medical Malpractice Claim FAQs